Cyber Threat Intelligence Sharing: Complete Guide for Modern Security Teams

 • Reduces response time during incidents

-• Supports regulatory compliance in industries like finance and healthcare
+• Supports regulatory compliance

 • Strengthens national cybersecurity resilience

-• Encourages collaboration across sectors
+• Encourages cross-industry collaboration

 • Financial services